 An aluminum electrolytic capacitor's ESR value is related to the capacitance value and its voltage rating.
-In most cases, Higher voltage electrolytic capacitors have lower ESR values (see Figure 35).
-Often, capacitors with much higher voltage ratings are required to provide the low ESR values required for low output ripple voltage.
+In most cases, higher voltage electrolytic capacitors have lower ESR values (see Figure 32).
+Often, capacitors with much higher voltage ratings may be required to provide the low ESR values required for low output ripple voltage.

-The output capacitor for many different switcher designs are often satisfied with only three or four different capacitor values and several different voltage ratings.
-See Table 4 and Table 6 for typical capacitor values, voltage ratings, and manufacturers capacitor types.
+The output capacitor for many different switcher designs often can be satisfied with only three or four different capacitor values and several different voltage ratings.
+See Figure 38 and Table 1 for typical capacitor values, voltage ratings, and manufacturers capacitor types.

-Electrolytic capacitors are not recommended for temperatures below -25°C. The ESR rises dramatically at cold temperatures and typically rises 3X at -25°C and as much as 10X at -40°C (see Figure 36).
+Electrolytic capacitors are not recommended for temperatures below -25°C. The ESR rises dramatically at cold temperatures and typically rises 3X at -25°C and as much as 10X at -40°C. See curve shown in Figure 33.